 He said “no, I didn’t want to bother you.
 This is just a part of the aging, son.”

-And dad was right … Memory problems are a part of aging,… and so is having high blood pressure.
-In fact, aging is one of the primary factors of hypertension.
+And dad was right … Memory problems are a part of aging,… and so is having blood pressure problems.
+In fact, aging is one of the primary factors of heart problems.

-Anyway, I proceeded to tell my dad how high blood pressure is, of course, a major cause of a heart attack or stroke, something he was already worried about.
+Anyway, I proceeded to tell my dad how blood pressure is, of course, a major cause of heart problems, something he was already worried about.

-But what most people don’t know, including doctors … is that hypertension is ALSO linked to memory loss and being forgetful.
-In fact, having high blood pressure midlife, starting around the age of 35 – is linked to “memory decline and lowered thinking skills” later in life, in your 60’s and beyond.
+But what most people don’t know, including doctors … is that bad blood pressure is ALSO linked to memory loss and being forgetful.
+In fact, having bad blood pressure midlife, starting around the age of 35 – is linked to “memory decline and lowered thinking skills” later in life, in your 60s and beyond.

 And this was reported in JAMA Neurology1, based on a clinical study of nearly 13,500 men and women between the age of 45-65, for more than 20 years.

-Sadly, taking blood pressure lowering drugs have their own set of side-effects, some them ironically being “memory loss.”
+Sadly, taking BNset of side effects, some of them ironically being “memory loss.”

-So if you want to avoid having a heart attack or stroke … and you don’t want to have memory problems now or later in life, make sure you lower your blood pressure today!
+So if you want to avoid heart problems… and you don’t want to have memory problems now or later in life, make sure you support healthy blood pressure today!